 Optimizing a music library means getting the most out of it.
-It all starts with identifying the essentials for a station’s audience -- often the most popular or important music.
-Popular music shouldn’t be avoided, but at the same time a station shouldn’t try to be too obscure.
-(It’s important to note, however, that internet radio stations have a lot more freedom to create niche playlists than FM stations.)
+It all starts with identifying the essentials for a station’s audience, often the most popular or important music.
+Popular music shouldn’t be avoided, but at the same time, a station shouldn’t try to be too obscure.
+(It’s important to note, however, that internet radio stations have a lot more freedom to create niche playlists and reach that niche audience.)

-Maximum audience appeal starts with a hit song, but the ”Oh, wow!” factor comes from something complementary but unexpected.
+Ultimately, maximum audience appeal starts with a hit song, but the "wow" factor comes from something complementary, but unexpected.

 For more information on playlist creation, check out this article.